Sign In Forgot Password

 Yom Kippur

 Yom Kippur, the Day of Atonement, is a day marked by solemn prayer and fasting.
 The Kol Nidre prayer is recited on the eve of Yom Kippur at our congregational service, and congregational and family services are held on the morning and afternoon of the day of Yom Kippur.
-The day comes to an end with Yizkor and Concluding Services, followed by a Congregational Break-the-Fast light meal.
+The day comes to an end with Yizkor and Concluding Services.

 Sukkot